The Christmas season is a trigger for cheating, and dating apps love it

 The Datingroo team deeply researched why the Christmas season is a trigger for married people to go on dating apps.

-Dating apps – the most powerful tools to start cheating
+Dating apps – the most powerful tools to aid cheating on Christmas

 Among plenty of dating websites and apps there are some of them who are specialized for extramarital affairs.
 Some of these have confirmed to Datingroo that the Christmas season attracts the most subscribers and activities in comparison to the rest of the year.